nerves-project/nerves-project.github.io/index.md

 ---
 layout: default
-title: Nerves-Project
+title: nerves
 category: home
 ---

+# Craft embedded systems with [Elixir](http://elixir-lang.org/)

+__Nerves__ lets you build production-quality cross-compiled firmware in the stunningly productive [**Elixir**](http://elixir-lang.org/) programming language.
+Nerves combines a lean linux **foundation**, a comprehensive device **framework**, and easy-to-use **tooling** for building, managing, and updating firmware.
+While nerves still quite young and under active development, it is already powering rock-solid shipping industrial products.

+Nerves is an open source project with a permissive (MIT) license.
+It uses Buildroot to provide Linux, which is licensed under the GPL.

+# learn more

 # Cross-compiled Erlang for Embedded Devices

-Write your firmware using Erlang/OTP and popular Erlang build tools like [Rebar](https://github.com/basho/rebar) and [Relx](https://github.com/erlware/relx) in a cross-compiled environment for targeting small to medium sized embedded devices.
+Write your firmware using Elixir, and popular Erlang build tools like [Rebar](https://github.com/basho/rebar) and [Relx](https://github.com/erlware/relx) in a cross-compiled environment for targeting small to medium sized embedded devices.
 Releases are packaged into bootable all-in-one firmware